JefferyWangSH/JefferyWangSH.github.io/_pages/about.md

 To get access to my published works, just go to <a href='/publications'>Publications</a>.

-I plan to keep learning and uploading my notes to this website, which may cover varying topics on condensed matter theory.
+I intend to share my notes on learning condensed matter theory and other topics through this website.
-And I will also share my codes on simulating quantum systems via my [Github account](https://github.com/JefferyWangSH).
+Additionally, I will make my codes on simulating quantum systems available through my [Github account](https://github.com/JefferyWangSH).

+Don’t hesitate to reach out to me.
-Feel free to contact me and hope we can learn and benefit together! :wave:
+Hope we can learn from each other and benefit from our interactions! :wave: